Shih Tzu Grooming Guide

 Shih Tzus have moderate shedding and require 2–3 times per week brushing.
 Regular grooming sessions keep your Shih Tzu's coat healthy and help you bond with your dog.

-With a typical weight of 9-16 lbs and lifespan of 10-18 yrs, the Shih Tzu requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 9-16 lbs and lifespan of 10-18 yrs, the Shih Tzu has specific care needs shaped by its genetics and build.
 The Shih Tzu's moderate shedding coat and low activity requirements tell only part of the story — their toy heritage shapes everything from trainability to health risks.

 Brushing & Coat Care